gaurav-arena/gaurav-arena.github.io/_posts/2020-08-30-students-performance-analysis-and-prediction.md

 ![png](students-performance-analysis-and-prediction_files/students-performance-analysis-and-prediction_28_1.png)

-As the dataset contains both male and female students, we will try to analyze the variation of performance across the gender of the student and will try to findout if one gender performed better than the other
+As the dataset contains both male and female students, we will try to analyze the variation of performance across the gender of the student and will try to findout if one gender performed better than the other.

+For that first let's find out the number of male and female students in the dataset:
 ```python
 # this displays the number of male and female students in the class
 student['gender'].value_counts()